-It is a short term program that lasts less than 90 days, there is therefore no need to obtain a student visa.
-However, it is the responsibility of the student to ensure that he/she does not need a student visa to participate in the program.
-Students who wish to complete a full term may enroll in an additional course from the Study Abroad in Spain Program at the Instituto Franklin-UAH.
-In this case students will be required to apply for a student visa.
+It is a short term program that lasts less than 90 days, there is, therefore, no need to obtain a student visa.
+However, based on the country of origin of the student, it is the responsibility of the student to ensure that he/she does not need a student visa to participate in the program.
+Students who wish to complete a full semester term may enroll in an additional course from the Study Abroad in Spain Program at Instituto Franklin-UAH.
+In this case, students will be required to apply for a student visa.

 This course is mandatory for all students.

 Course: Introduction to Spain